Gobikasrimaan/oasis_level-1-project-2/README.md

  📌 Task: Customer Segmentation using K-Means Clustering

-This project is part of the Level 1 task for the Oasis Infobyte Internship program.
+This project is part of the Level 1 project for the Oasis Infobyte Internship program.
 It focuses on grouping customers into clusters based on their age and spending patterns.

  🧠 Objective:
 To apply clustering techniques to identify different types of customers for targeted marketing.